WDAqua/SummaServer/README.md

 The response is encoded using the vRank vocabulary described at ?????

-## Extending to a new Knowledge Base
+## Extending to a new Knowledge Base (KB)

 In the following we want to explain how to extend the service to new Knowledge Bases.
+As a running example we use the conrete case of the Wikidata KB.

 - You need to set up a triplestore containing the KB together with the PageRank scores expressed in the vRank vocabulary.
 The PageRank scores can be computed using the command line tool [PageRankRDF]{https://github.com/WDAqua/PageRankRDF}.
 We generally relay on SPARQL endpoints over HDT files like describe [here](https://github.com/rdfhdt/hdt-java/tree/master/hdt-fuseki).